CherukuriRamCharan/ExploringIndianTourism/README.md

 # Interactive India SVG Map

 This is a simple web project that displays an interactive **SVG map of India**.
-Each state is clickable and takes you to a separate HTML page for that state.
+Each state is clickable and takes you to a separate HTML page for that state and displays the top 10 tourist places in that state that a tourist must visit.

 ## 🔹 How to Use